-I wish to thank my family especially my mother and my father, the two candles that enlightened my way, also my brothers and sisters who were a great help to me to achieve this work with their continuous encouragement.
+I wish to thank my family especially my mother and my father, the two candles that enlightened my way, also my brothers and sisters who were of great help to me to achieve this work with their continuous encouragement.

-I would like to thank my beloved husband Hakim and my angels Mohammed Raid and Ahmed Khalil for their emotional support and being there at any moment I needed help and support.
+I would like to thank my beloved husband Hakim and my angels Mohammed Raid, Ahmed Khalil, Anes and Mouiz for their emotional support.